Governance Assurance & Capital Stewardship

 Governance Is the Only Mechanism That Converts Uncertainty Into Investable Risk

-Why Independent Owner-Side Governance Has Become Non-Negotiable
+Why Independent Governance Assurance Has Become Non-Negotiable

 Capital Is Already Flowing Toward Governed Projects

 Conversely, projects that treat governance as an internal or secondary consideration are increasingly challenged to secure capital on competitive terms.
-In many cases, governance is imposed later by investors or lenders, often after value has already been compromised.
+In many cases, governance is imposed later by investors or lenders. often after value has already been compromised.

 The market signal is becoming difficult to ignore.